How to append a dataframe in Python

 1 10 12

-- The function stacks them vertically in the order they appear in the list.
+[df1, df2, df3]. - The function appends them in the order they appear in the list, creating one unified DataFrame.

 Appending a Series to a DataFrame